cloudflare/cloudflare-docs/products/ssl/src/content/edge-certificates/additional-options/always-use-https.md

 ## How to redirect all visitors to HTTPS/SSL

-You can redirect your domain visitors to HTTP/SSL through SSL/TLS or Page Rules, depending on if you want to redirect traffic for all subdomains or if you do not want your whole site to be redirected to HTTPS.
+You can redirect your domain visitors to HTTPS through SSL/TLS or Page Rules, depending on if you want to redirect traffic for all subdomains or only specific subdomains.

 ### SSL/TLS